Free Cub Scout Pack Meeting Plans Save You Time

 P.S.
 Need resources for skits, jokes, and run-ons?
 Check out these books by Thomas Mercaldo!
 I own several of them, and they’re great!

 P.P.S.
-These meeting plans are copyright of the Boy Scouts of America.
+These meeting plans are copyright of the Scouting America.
 The links to them are posted here for your convenience.

 I like the new rank advancement ceremonies for each month, but in the new program, there shouldn’t be any rank advancement until much later in the year.
 Am I missing something?